reduxjs/redux/docs/faq/ImmutableData.md

 ### How does React-Redux use shallow equality checking?
 React-Redux uses shallow equality checking to determine whether the component it’s wrapping needs to be re-rendered.

-To do this, it assumes that the wrapped component is pure; that is, that the component will produce the [same results given the same props and state](https://github.com/reactjs/react-redux/blob/f4d55840a14601c3a5bdc0c3d741fc5753e87f66/docs/troubleshooting.md#my-views-arent-updating-when-something-changes-outside-of-redux)
+To do this, it assumes that the wrapped component is pure; that is, that the component will produce the [same results given the same props and state](https://github.com/reactjs/react-redux/blob/f4d55840a14601c3a5bdc0c3d741fc5753e87f66/docs/troubleshooting.md#my-views-arent-updating-when-something-changes-outside-of-redux).

 By assuming the wrapped component is pure, it need only check whether the root state object or the values returned from `mapStateToProps` have changed.
 If they haven’t, the wrapped component does not need re-rendering.

-It performs this check by first keeping a reference to the root state object, and a reference to _each value_ in the props object that's returned from the `mapStateToProps` function.
+It detects a change by keeping a reference to the root state object, and a reference to _each value_ in the props object that's returned from the `mapStateToProps` function.

+It then runs a shallow equality check on its reference to the root state object and the state object passed to it, and a separate series of shallow checks on each reference to the props object’s values and those that are returned from running the `mapStateToProps` function again.

+### Why does React-Redux shallowly check each value within the props object returned from `mapStateToProp`?
-This is an important point worth noting:  *React-Redux performs a shallow equality check on each _value_ within the props object, not on the props object itself.*
+React-Redux performs a shallow equality check on on each _value_ within the props object, not on the props object itself.

-It checks each value rather than the props object because the props object is actually a hash of prop names and their values (or selector functions that are used to retrieve or generate the values), such as in this example:
+It does so because the props object is actually a hash of prop names and their values (or selector functions that are used to retrieve or generate the values), such as in this example:

 ```
 function mapStateToProps(state) {